mccutcheonlab/tdt-convert/README.md

 The metafile must have the following columns (spelled exactly as below):

-_tdtfile_ – name of the TDT tank, not the entire path
+* _tdtfile_ – name of the TDT tank, not the entire path

-_rat_ – named or ID of the rat, e.g. PPP1-1
+* _rat_ – name or ID of the rat, e.g. PPP1-1

-_session_ – name of the session, could be s1, s2 etc or lick1, lick2 etc
+* _session_ – name of the session, could be s1, s2 etc or lick1, lick2 etc

-_include-mat_ – 0 or 1 depending on if a file is to be included or not
+* _include-mat_ – 0 or 1 depending on if a file is to be included or not

 In addition, there should be two columns for with the names of the stored streamed signals from Synapse named &#39;_sig-blue_&#39; and &#39;_sig-uv_&#39; and columns for any TTLs that you need to extract from Synapse which should be start with the prefix &#39;_ttl-_&#39;, e.g. _ttl-lick_ or _ttl-sipper_.